Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 <span class="noun" lang="ja-Latn">Kyōto</span> in 1892) included tobacco cards which combined
 <span class="noun" lang="ja-Latn">Hanafuda</span> with Western playing cards. <span class="noun"
-lang="ja-Latn">Murai</span> was a progressive company that enthusiastically embraced Westernization across the whole of their business.
+lang="ja-Latn">Murai</span> was a progressive company that enthusiastically embraced Westernization across the whole of its business.
 They operated in conjunction with Western tobacco companies such as the British-American Tobacco Company, and many of their cigarette brands bore English titles.
 Where his competitor <span class="noun" lang="ja-Latn">Iwaya</span> would name a brand <span lang="ja">